 Arabica coffee is one of the most popular varieties in the world, and it’s easy to see why.
 This bean, which comes from high up in the mountains and is individually picked, offers a rich, unique beverage experience.
 So next time you’re brewing your morning coffee, remember some of these fun facts about where those Arabica coffee beans came from.

 If you’d like to get some Arabica coffee, check out the rest of our site at Intercontinental Coffee Trading.
 We are specialty importers of fine green coffee, and this holiday season, a dollar from every sale goes towards Feeding San Diego.
-Check out our coffees and start stepping up your morning brew today.
+View our inventory and start stepping up your morning brew today.